 A souvenir doesn’t have to be a tchotchke– this memory-to-go can take the form of a local artisan craft, an object that represent the traditions or culture of the area, or even a natural object you can’t even buy, like sand from a beach.
 This site will help you skip past the ash trays and shot glasses and point you to the best souvenirs (and travel experiences) for your next vacation.

-Souvenir Finder has been featured in Travel and Leisure, Huffington Post, Weight Watchers, Racked, Travels of Adam and Ladies with Luggage.
-I’ve also freelanced for the New York Post and Walks of Italy.
+Souvenir Finder has been featured in Travel and Leisure, Huffington Post, Weight Watchers and Racked.
+I’ve also freelanced for the New York Post, Trivago and Walks of Italy.

 For more about this site, see our FAQs.